DataDog/integrations-core/cisco_secure_firewall/README.md

 - Dynamic Access Policies
 - IP Address Assignment

-Visualize detailed insights into snmp requests, identity based firewall logs, real time threat analysis, security detection and observation, compliance monitoring through the out-of-the-box dashboards.
+Visualize detailed insights into SNMP requests, identity-based firewall logs, real time threat analysis, security detection and observation, and compliance monitoring with the out-of-the-box dashboards.

 ## Setup

 ### Installation

 To install the Cisco Secure Firewall integration, run the following Agent installation command and the steps below.
-For more information, see the [Integration Management][6] documentation.
+For more information, see the [Integration Management documentation][6].

 **Note**: This step is not necessary for Agent version >= 7.52.0.

-Linux command
+Linux command:
   ```shell
   sudo -u dd-agent -- datadog-agent integration install datadog-cisco_secure_firewall==1.0.0
   ```